gabrielrial/ft_irc/README.md

 I will postpone merging the latest iteration of JOIN until the main is confirmed.

 ## To do:
-1. ~~make the server response to use the actual IP/hostname of the server instead of just "localhost".~~ done
+1. ~~make the server response to use the actual IP/hostname of the server instead of just "localhost".~~ done (dammit maybe just use SERVER NAME macro?)
 2. ~~rethink if `names_list` should be a method in `Channel` or better be moved to be directly under `cmd_join` because it sends a server response regarding JOIN and maybe it makes no sense to have it under `Channel`.~~ now under `cmd_join`
 3. must/should make the JOIN command support multiple channels as the parameter
 4. make an implementation of WHO (?).